 All multi-object observations in modes MOS, MXU and PMOS require preparation using FIMS.
 In addition, occulting bar imaging and slitless spectroscopy are only supported with fims-based modes.
 Typically the mask design has to be ready before starting the preparation of the observing blocks.
 Meanwhile all observations in modes IMG (except with the use of the occulting bars), IPOL and LSS are done without using FIMS - as well as single target observations in PMOS mode.
-For faint targets we support blind offset acquisition modes for all the fast modes (this is done with the through slit templates).
-The astrometric requirements are similar for blind fast acquisitions and FIMS acquisitions.
-In general, the OB execution in fast mode will not be much faster than the FIMS mode, but the OB preparation will be.
+For faint targets we support blind offset acquisition modes for all the fast modes (this is done with the through slit templates), which is explained in detail in section 3.7.